aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-sm-project-template/README.md

 │   ├── __init__.py
 │   ├── cdk_helper_scripts
 │   ├── config
+│   │   ├── accounts.json                     <--- global configs to be used in CDK stacks
-│   │   └── constants.py                      <--- global configs to be used in CDK stacks
+|   |   └── constants.py                      <--- global configs to be used in CDK stacks
 │   ├── codecommit_stack.py                   <--- stack for creation a codecommit repo based on this folder for the CICD pipeline
 │   ├── pipeline_stack.py                     <--- stack for CICD with code pipeline setup for the repo │   ├── service_catalog_stack.py              <--- stack for service catalog setup and template deployment